Ramonta-Lee/CS_BW1/README.md

-Conway's Game of Life
-Customizable patterns and speed
+Conway's Game of Life; Customizable patterns and speed; Exploration into automata; Retro design;
-Exploration into automata
-Retro design